slipstream/SlipStreamDocumentation/docs/advanced_tutorial/prerequisites.rst

 7. View your user profile by clicking on "Profile" under your username at the top, right side of the page.
-8. Change your temporary password by clicking on "Edit", updating the password fields in the "Summary" secton and then clicking on "Save".
+8. Change your temporary password by clicking on "Edit", updating the password fields in the "Summary" section and then clicking on "Save".

 In your profile, you will also need to provide cloud credentials and optionally an SSH public key to make full use of SlipStream.
 The